MinotiMondal/MyMoviesApp/README.md

 # My Movies Application

 This Flutter application demonstrates a movie list with individual  details for each movie.
+Easily explore, discover, and save your favorite movies with MyMovies!
+Featuring a rich movie database, personalized favorites, offline access, and a sleek search functionality.

 ---